Vaei/ProcHitReact/README.md

 ## Changelog

+### 1.2.1-beta
+* Added global disable CVar
+* Added UHitReactStatics with blueprint helpers for setting FHitReactImpulseWorldParams on FHitReactApplyParams

 ### 1.2.0-beta
 * Restructure and unify properties and parameters based on tested use-cases
 	* Introduce FHitReactApplyParams for passing around the required data to apply a hit react